Code-Institute-Submissions/MP3-1/README.md

 ___
 # Testing

+### Testing section is located in [TEST.md](https://github.com/marcin-kli/MP3/blob/Milestone-Projects/TEST.md) file.
 ___
 # Deployment

 This project was deployed to Heroku.
 I used Gitpod as a development environment where I commited all changes to git version control system.
 I used push command in Gitpod to save changes into GitHub.
-Then connect my GitHub account to Heroku and set up `Automatic deployment` in Heroku under `Deploy` section in my coinscatalog app.
+Then connected my GitHub account to Heroku and set up `Automatic deployment` in Heroku under `Deploy` section in my coinscatalog app.

 ![](md_data/deployment/deployment_method.png)
 ![](md_data/deployment/deployment_method_2.png)

-To run this project folow below steps:
+To run this project follow below steps:

 MongoDb:
 * Setup MongoDB account [help here](https://docs.mongodb.com/guides/cloud/account/)